mharen/mharen.github.io/_posts/2012/2012-11-01-halloween-abroad.md

 It was more difficult than you might imagine to get three costumed kids to sit still and near each other for more than 0.5 seconds.

 And lastly, Sarah found a public, kid-friendly Halloween party at a community nearby where I was working (and we were staying) in Ontario.
-They had music, activities, and ended the event with a march around the park led by a float (I guess it was technically a parade…but we were all in it).
+They had music, activities, and ended the event with a march around the park led by a float (I guess it was technically a parade...but we were all in it).

 ![2012-10-27 18.12.01.jpg](/assets/2012/2012-10-27 18.12.01.jpg)